 Federal laws and regulations permit SIBs to assist any entity that constructs an eligible project.
 State SIB policies may vary.
 A state may choose, however, to provide credit assistance only to local governments or only to certain types of borrowers.

-A non-Federal share of 20% (or the sliding scale ratio, if the state is eligible for such) must be provided at the time that the state capitalizes a SIB account.
-After initial capitalization, no further non-Federal share is required as future loans are made or credit assistance is provided.
+A non-Federal share of 25% of the Federal capitalization amount (or the sliding scale ratio, if the state is eligible for such) must be provided at the time that the state capitalizes a SIB account.
 A state may choose to extend a non-Federal share requirement to borrowers as a condition of assistance, or may require a borrower to provide the non-Federal share for the SIB prior to its using Federal-aid funds to capitalize a SIB account.

 Yes, Federal-aid funds, including Indian Reservation Road (IRR) funds, may be used to pay SIB loan principal and interest costs, as authorized under Section 122 of Title 23.